Robust grasshopper

 While the Robust grasshopper (Brachaspis robustus), is indeed a grasshopper, they don’t live in grass and they certainly don’t hop from blade to blade.
 Instead, these amazing little creatures inhabit riverbeds and terraces in the Mackenzie Basin.
 Highly threatened, it epitomises the vulnerability and beauty of these special habitats that have been disappearing fast (see threats).
 And while it can hop, it’s more like a leap of faith that ends in a crash-landing—hence the armor plating.

-New Zealand’s largest lowland grasshopper, it\’s cryptic (hard to see) amongst the stones and boulders of its specialised habitat, using camouflage as a defence against predators.
+New Zealand’s largest lowland grasshopper, it’s cryptic (hard to see) amongst the stones and boulders of its specialised habitat, using camouflage as a defence against predators.
 Males (18-22mm) are much smaller than females (38-44mm).
 Like many NZ grasshoppers, they’re flightless (wings are around 1-2mm).
-Three colour morphs are known: ‘Grey’ (~60%), ‘Orange’ (~40%) and ‘Black'(<0.5%).
-It lives for ~ 2years.
+Three colour morphs are known (or were known until 2025 when a pink variant was found): ‘Grey’ (~60%), ‘Orange’ (~40%) and ‘Black'( <0.5%).
+It lives for ~ 2 years.
 Eggs are laid from early summer to mid-autumn.
 Adult females probably lay two egg batches a season, each containing between 20–32 eggs.
 Most nymphs emerge in mid-summer, which seems to indicate the eggs require a winter period in order to develop fully.
 The nymphs then overwinter, often surviving temperatures well below 0°C, and reach adulthood the following summer.

 It’s found only in the Tekapo, Pukaki and Ohau river catchments in the Mackenzie Basin, from Lake Benmore in the south to the upper Fork Stream in the north.